-8.64 The 2023 Retail Capacity Study Update identifies opportunities for new investment in designated centres through the amalgamation or sub-division of existing units and workspaces.
+- 8.73 The 2023 Retail Capacity Study Update identifies opportunities for new investment in designated centres through the amalgamation or sub-division of existing units and workspaces.
 This can help to attract new operators and formats, and support the vitality and viability of centres.
 Any such development proposal should not result in an adverse loss of overall floorspace or create small token units which may not offer sufficient retail floor space, staff facilities or storage area for stock and which will only suit a minority of occupiers.
 These may be a by-product of sub-dividing a larger unit or could be proposed in their own right.
-These units gradually undermine the retail character of the frontage and could lead to prolonged periods of vacancy due to their limited appeal to the wider retail market.

-8.65 The 2023 Retail Capacity Study Update also identifies development opportunities within designated centres for complementary initiatives and meanwhile uses.
+These units gradually undermine the retail character of the frontage and could lead to prolonged periods of vacancy due to their limited appeal to the wider retail market. - 8.74 The 2023 Retail Capacity Study Update also identifies development opportunities within designated centres for complementary initiatives and meanwhile uses.
 Meanwhile or temporary uses in long-term vacant and underutilised units or workspaces (defined as being vacant for 18 months or longer) can be used by occupiers to test out new uses and to reduce costs.
 They can also provide flexible, low-cost space for business start-ups, small and medium sized enterprises (SMEs), and community groups.
 As such, meanwhile uses provide an opportunity to fill vacant units and premises over a short duration, and have the potential to diversify and reinvigorate centres.
-The Council will consider the suitability of meanwhile or temporary uses against the tests of Policy DM5 and Strategic Policy S17.

-8.66 Long term vacant or underutilised units and workspaces are considered more suitable for meanwhile uses, as other short term vacant spaces can be part of the normal churn of the centres and re-occupied by new businesses on standard leases relatively quickly.
-Meanwhile uses will be secured by planning condition and would not constitute a use that would re-start the clock on the requirement for an 18 month vacancy period, in order to ensure that property owners are not discouraged from exploring such uses.

-8.67 Proposals for complementary initiatives in designated centres, such as the construction of click and collect 'hubs' or lockers and the use of outdoor space for public events, will be supported where it can be demonstrated that they will enhance the vitality and viability of the centre and not give rise to unacceptable impacts on residential amenity and the transport network, or restrict accessibility.
+The Council will consider the suitability of meanwhile or temporary uses against the tests of Policy DM5 and Strategic Policy S17. - 8.75 Long term vacant or underutilised units and workspaces are considered more suitable for meanwhile uses, as other short term vacant spaces can be part of the normal churn of the centres and re-occupied by new businesses on standard leases relatively quickly.
+Meanwhile uses will be secured by planning condition and would not constitute a use that would re-start the clock on the requirement for an 18 month vacancy period, in order to ensure that property owners are not discouraged from exploring such uses. - 8.76 Proposals for complementary initiatives in designated centres, such as the construction of click and collect 'hubs' or lockers and the use of outdoor space for public events, will be supported where it can be demonstrated that they will enhance the vitality and viability of the centre and not give rise to unacceptable impacts on residential amenity and the transport network, or restrict accessibility.

-Not to designate Primary Shopping Areas and designated centres as set out in the retail hierarchy, and let the market respond.

-These designations are required to accord with the NPPF, to protect the vitality and viability of the area's designated centres and to identify uses that will be considered acceptable in these areas.
-This option, therefore, is not a reasonable alternative.